marsh135/135-Blocks/README.md

   - Displaying patterns like rainbows, breathing effects, and constant colors.

 ### Commands

-- `LEDGifC`: Efficiently displays any image in a specified folder on the USB stick.
+- `LEDGifC`: Efficiently displays any image in a specified folder on the USB stick, at a given interval.
+Loops after the last photo.
-- `LEDSineWaveC`: Handles various LED patterns with minimal processing overhead.
+- `LEDSineWaveC`: Displays a sin wave that moves through all the LEDS, at a given interval and color.
-- `LEDBreathingC`: Breathes a certain color, gradually increasing and decreasing brightness.
+- `LEDBreathingC`: Breathes a certain color, gradually increasing and decreasing brightness, at a given interval.
 - `LEDConstantColorC`: Displays a constant color.
 - `LEDRainbowC`: Cycles through the rainbow at a given interval.

 ### Note

-The system saves images so that if the USB is unplugged during the match, the last known state is preserved.
+The system saves images on boot, so that if the USB is unplugged during the match, no problems occur.

 ### Simulation
 All LED patterns are supported in simulation.